AZCO Mine Road

 You once could cross the Aqua Fria river just past this point, but it is currently blocked by the private property owner, just on the other side.

 7: Agua Fria & Private road (2.7mi)

 This area is a section of private road that also requires crossing the shallow Agua Fria River.
-A gate blocks a side road that heads to the old mining town of Gillett which was once part of the Old Black Canyon Highway.
-Unfortunately in early 2016 the private property owners blocked off this section of the road indefinitely; unless the access dispute can be resolved between them and the BLM and Arizona Fish and Game Department.
+A gate blocks a side road that leads to the old mining town of Gillett which was once part of the Old Black Canyon Highway.
+Unfortunately, in early 2016 the private property owners blocked off this section of the road indefinitely; unless the access dispute can be resolved between them and the BLM and Arizona Fish and Game Department.
 You can still access both ends of the trail via the connecting trail Little Pan Mine Road.

 8: Little Pan Mine Road Intersection (2.9mi)